 "To put this into a perspective where Arthur (C. Clarke) and I agree...it's going to take zero-point energy to get us to Alpha-Centauri." - Astronaut Buzz Aldrin, Interview by Andrew Chaikin, Editor Space Illustrated magazine, February 27, 2001

 Over the past fifty years, commercialization of space has been a goal of mankind.
 Ever since Sputnik and Mercury, it is generally agreed that the human race will eventually reach the stars.
 It is only a matter of when.
 The 20th century revolution in physics which brought a deeper understanding of gravity, inertia, and electromagnetism still awaits the inventive genius, though government documents reveal classified developments that far exceed scientific expectations.
 While acknowledging that taxpayer dollars have already created propulsion breakthroughs, some Congressional efforts advocate declassification and disclosure for civilian use.
 A one-hour video lecture by Dr. Valone from the Breakthrough Energy Movement conference in 2013 is on YouTube discussing all of this in more detail.
 In parallel, future propulsion innovations are being developed by our ever-expanding COFE colleagues and interested graduate students worldwide.
 Of course we are also very practical about the dangers of space travel.
 At the top of the list is space radiation which we are hoping to see inertial shielding offer a protective region of low inertial mass region inside the ship once it is developed.
 For more information about this viable emerging science of control of inertia, view the ten minute testimony Dr. Valone gave at the National Press Club in 2013 on YouTube.
+One can also visit our IRI Media "Watch the Videos" page to also see the two-part "Researching the Energy and Propulsion of UFOs" lecture video.
+The complete slides for that lecture should be brought up next to the video to see what Dr. Valone is talking about.
+Click on Exopolitics and X-Conference Valone Slideshow on UFO Energy and Propulsion.
 Also included below is an educational graphic from Space.com covering the details about radiation during space travel to Mars.

 Source SPACE.com: All about our solar system, outer space and exploration